nephatrine/docker-quake2-yamagi/README.md

 This docker container manages the Yamagi Quake II dedicated server.

-The `yamagi-latest` tag points to version `8.30` and this is the only image actively being updated.
+The `yamagi` tag points to version `8.30` and this is the only image actively being updated.
 There are tags for older versions, but these may no longer be using the latest Alpine version and packages.